dpekez/snowTUI/README.md

 A Text User Interface applicatoin for accessing the ServiceNow Table API – built with [Bubble Tea](https://github.com/charmbracelet/bubbletea).

 Tired of browser tabs?
-Now you can browse ServiceNow incidents from your terminal like it's 1985 and you're *not* dealing with Chrome eating up your RAM.
+Now you can browse ServiceNow incidents from your terminal like it's 1985 and *not* deal anymore with Chrome eating up your RAM.

 ```
 ┌──  ServiceNow TUI ────────────────────────────────────────────────────────┐